AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-permissions-not-inherited-correctly.md

 **Workaround**

 Limiting the size or complexity of the objects can help avoid this issue.
-We recommend grouping data in smaller aggregate pieces.
+We recommend that you have no more than 10,000 child objects under any parent object.

 _First reported on March 21, 2025._